Disability Discrimination Attorney Albuquerque

 Legal Support For Disability Issues At Work

-At Righi Fitch Law Group, we help employees, professionals, and employers address disability related workplace problems in New Mexico.
+At Righi Fitch Law Group, we help employees, professionals, and employers address disability-related workplace problems in New Mexico.
 Our attorneys handle disputes involving reasonable accommodation, discipline, hiring and promotion decisions, and termination tied to medical conditions, and we work to explain the law clearly while building a strategy that fits your goals and resources.

 Speak with a disability discrimination attorney in Albuquerque to understand your rights, your risks, and the best next step for your situation.
 Contact Righi Fitch Law Group today to discuss your workplace matter with an experienced legal team.

-How Our Firm Helps With Disability Claims
+How Our Firm Helps With Disability Claims in Albuquerque

-Disability related workplace issues can affect employees, employers, and HR teams in different ways.
+Disability-related workplace issues can affect employees, employers, and HR teams in different ways.
 We help clients understand the issue, assess the facts, and decide what steps to take next.

 - We help employees seeking reasonable accommodations.